52147/Login-App/README.md

 # Login-App

 This is a personal information app built with React.js.
-User can input the first name, last name and email address, after they input the alert on the same page while change simoustanly.
+Users can enter first name, last name, and email address.
+When they are entering the data, alert while changing at the same time.

 ## Update gh-pages
 ```